Congressman Clyburn attends a press conference on Capitol Hill urging lawmakers to hold a vote on common-sense gun violence prevention bills.

 Congressman Clyburn meets with interns in his Capitol Hill office.

-Congressman Clyburn meets with constituents at the historic marker unveiling ceremony for Lakeview School, the last site of a segregated school for Black residents in West Columbia.
+Congressman Clyburn meets with constituents at the historic marker unveiling ceremony for Lakeview School.

 Connected.